The Benefits of Self-Serve Advertising Platforms [for 2022 and Beyond]

-If all of this sounds interesting to you as a publisher, consider your options and contact the AdButler team to learn more about setting up your very own self-serve advertising portal!
+If all of this sounds interesting to you as a publisher, consider contacting the AdButler team to learn more about setting up your own self-serve advertising portal!

 What are the benefits of self-serve advertising?

-There are a wide range of benefits associated with self-serve advertising for both publishers and advertisers.
+There are a range of benefits associated with self-serve advertising for both publishers and advertisers.

 “MadTech” is a term that aptly describes the ever-decreasing distinction between “marketing” and “advertising”, as these methodologies of delivering messages to audiences borrow increasingly from one another.

-In marketing, the creation of touch-free customer experiences has become the norm, and one of the best ways to accomplish this is by alleviating “friction” or “resistance” between the purchaser and their ability to acquire what they’re looking for.
+In marketing, touch-free customer experiences have become the norm - in other words, alleviating “friction” or “resistance” between the purchaser and their ability to acquire what they’re looking for.

 Sounds familiar, right?